mvc1009/hackingnotes/_docs/active-directory/lateral-movement.md

 # PowerShell Remoting

-Onced a machine is compromised, we need to jump to others in order to find more valuable targets.
+Once a machine is compromised, we need to jump to others in order to find more valuable targets.
 For that task we can use `PowerShell Remoting` which is increasingly used in enterprises and enabled by default on Server 2012 onwards.
 PowerShell Remoting uses WinRM protocol, so you can check `evil-winrm` tool.
 Admin privileges on the target machineis needed.

 > **Note**: Maybe you need to enable remoting `Enable-PSRemoting` on a Desktop windows machine and Admin privs are required.

-You can get a elevated shell (`NT/AUTHORITY SYSTEM`) on the remote server if the credentials of the user administrator are used to authenticate (default setting).
+You can get a elevated shell (`NT AUTHORITY\SYSTEM`) on the remote server if the credentials of the user administrator are used to authenticate (default setting).

+## Creating a Session

 There are two types of PowerShell Remoting: